amine-souissi0/documentaion/README.md

 Time Investment: 2 days to debug pod scheduling and optimize Calico network settings.
-Verification: Accessed the app via the external IP from kubectl get services and tested core functionalities as of 11:56 AM +08, July 16, 2025.
+Verification: Accessed the app via the external IP from kubectl get services and tested core functionalities as of 11:55 AM +08, Thursday, July 17, 2025.

 Challenges Encountered